The Big Four Economic Indicators: June Nonfarm Employment

 The Latest Indicator Data

-As the adjacent thumbnail of the past year illustrates, Nonfarm Employment remains in its upward trend.
-June's 222K increase in total nonfarm payrolls was accompanied by a combined 47K upward revision for April and May.
-The unemployment rate ticked back upward from 4.3% to 4.4%.
-The Investing.com consensus was for 179K new jobs and the unemployment rate to remain at 4.3%.
+This commentary has been updated to include this morning's release of Nonfarm Employment.
+June's 213K increase in total nonfarm payrolls was accompanied by upward revisions of 37K.
+The unemployment rate increased to 4.0%.
+The Investing.com consensus was for 200K new jobs and the unemployment rate to remain at 3.8%.

 The Problem of Revisions